Cursor¶

 When not to use it¶

-- When you want to use only local LLMs without cloud dependencies
+- When you want to use strictly local LLMs for privacy or air-gapped environments (unless using specific local-mode configurations).

 Getting started¶